HorizenOfficial/horizen-academy-v2/docs/crypto-mining.md

 ## What is Mining?

-<strong>Mining</strong> is a part of coming to a consensus on a blockchain that uses the Proof-of-Work method to agree on the order of transactions.
+**Mining** is a part of coming to a consensus on a blockchain that uses the Proof-of-Work method to agree on the order of transactions.

 A miner records every transaction that happens on the blockchain.
 Two different miners might have different versions of the transaction history.